 - 57 million chances to get housing right.

 Follow @jetsongreen on Twitter for more news, links, and commentary.

-We're in beta with a green job board, and everything's been going pretty good so far.
-Plus, with all the talk about green collar jobs, we thought we could at least help out a little bit.
-So if you're looking or thinking about looking for a job, make sure to check out these green positions.
+The beta experiment with our green job board is going pretty good so far.
+With all the talk about green collar jobs, we thought we could at least help out a little bit, so if you're looking or thinking about looking for a job, make sure to check out these green positions.
 And if you have a green position, we provide free listings.